duaamit/MockPriceAggregator-on-Layer2-using-zkysync/MockPriceAggregator/priceaggregator/README.md

 yarn ts-node ./scripts/display-value.ts
 ```

-### Incrementing counter
+### Updating price to Latest

-1. Open `scripts/increment-counter.ts`.
+1. Open `scripts/call-latestPrice.ts`.

-2. Replace `WALLET-PRIVATE-KEY`, `<GOVERNANCE-ADDRESS>`, and `COUNTER-ADDRESS` with the `0x`-prefixed private key of the Ethereum wallet that deployed the governance contract, the address of the L1 governance contract, and the address of the counter contract respectively.
+2. Replace `PRIVATE-KEY`, `<GOVERNANCE-ADDRESS>`, and `priceAggregator-ADDRESS` with the `0x`-prefixed private key of the Ethereum wallet that deployed the governance contract, the address of the L1 governance contract, and the address of the priceAggregator contract respectively.

 3. Run the script using the following command:

 ```
-yarn ts-node ./scripts/increment-counter.ts
+yarn ts-node ./scripts/call-latestPrice.ts
 ```

-If successful, it will show the hash of the L2 transaction which corresponds to the `Execute` call on L2 that updated the value.
+If successful, it will show the hash of the L2 transaction which corresponds to the `Execute` call on L2 that updated the price.